 “This paper machine’s automation level is very high.
 It’s an advantage to have equipment and automation in a unified platform,” Liu says.
 He adds that the paper machine’s automation accuracy and the control system’s chain reaction and trigger point are the best he has ever experienced.
 Moreover, this largely compensates for the operating team’s lack of experience and manpower, because the production line requires only nine operators, and the equipment is very user-friendly.

-“Our steam consumption is currently in the lowest level in China.
+“Our steam consumption is currently at the lowest level in China.
 It’s even 20 percent lower than we’d expected, thanks to the design of the double shoe press section.
 And the design of the double-layer headbox is a solid guarantee of product quality,” Zhou says of the machine’s technological highlights.

 BM 6 uses 100 percent domestic OCC as raw material to produce corrugated board.
 “The bursting strength and folding resistance of the finished product are equivalent to that of similar machines which use 20 percent American OCC as raw material.
 That’s a big advantage for us,” Zhou adds.